Shiba Inu

 Interesting facts about the Shiba Inu

-In Japanese, "Shiba Inu" means "brushwood dog," though the exact origin of this name remains debated among breed historians
+In Japanese, "Shiba Inu" means "brushwood dog," though the exact origin of this name remains debated among breed historians, possibly referring to their coat colour or the terrain they hunted in.

-They're Japan's most popular companion dog and were declared a national treasure in 1936
+They're Japan's most popular companion dog and were declared a national treasure in 1936, a testament to their cultural significance.

 FAQ